ZaweSec/KasperskyHook_NewKSDriver/README.md

 HOW TO USE

-copy newklhk\klhk.sys inside C:\Windows\System32\Drivers
+copy newklhk\klhk.sys inside C:\Windows\System32\Drivers.
-for load the driver sign it with sign.bat and after start KasperskyHookLoader.exe DONE.
+for load the driver sign it with sign.bat and after start KasperskyHookLoader.exe.